Creating a website

 - Assign content management roles and responsibilities to those who will be working with the website.

-- Either prepare your current website for migration or choose a domain name for your new website.
+- Choose a domain name for your new website.

 - Submit an application.